ryndvs96/comp-geometry/README.md

-# Computation Geometry
+# Computational Geometry
+This code and research was produced with Professor Cristoph Hoffmann, *Purdue University*.
-Programs to evaluate and display conic sections based on the manipulation of line and circle formula.
+This program to evaluates and displays conic sections based on the manipulation of line and circle formula.
 Applicable to constructing curves for airplane wings and fuselages.

 ## Defining Conics
 We can define a triangle comprised of lines *L1*, *L2*, and *L3*.